-The KUDA Shaders mod is one of the most popular shader packs of all time for Minecraft 1.11.2 and 1.10.2.
+The KUDA Shaders mod is one of the most popular shader packs of all time for Minecraft 1.18.2.
 This is because it’s a well-made addition, with very few bugs and a high degree of compatibility when it comes to various other popular mods, like Optifine.
-KUDA Shaders only recently made it out of Beta and into a real, full release, just earlier this month around April 2, 2016.
+KUDA Shaders only recently made it out of Beta and into a real, full release, just earlier this month around January 30, 2018.
 The main reason there are so few bugs and so much compatibility is that KUDA Shaders was in development for so long.
 Now that it’s finally finished, there shouldn’t be any glitches or errors to worry about anymore.

 - Now go to:

 - Move the downloaded .zip into the shaderpacks folder.

 - Now you can select shader in-game from Options/Shaders!

 KUDA Shaders — Download Links

 - We do not download and upload any shaders / mods on our server.